 Defending Clients in Wayne, Paterson, Clifton, Woodland Park, Little Falls, West Milford & Passaic County

 Assault in New Jersey is essentially the act of knowingly or negligently harming another person, or in some cases, threatening to physically harm that person.
 Simple assault is a disorderly persons offense at worst.
 However, aggravated assault is a much more serious charge which can result in a felony conviction, prison time, and major fines.
 The difference between simple assault and aggravated assault convictions can determine whether the offender receives a slap on the wrist or up to 10 years in state prison and the stain of a felony conviction on their criminal record.

-At The Law Office of Del Sardo & Montanari, our criminal defense attorneys take pride in protecting the legal rights of our clients across New Jersey, including towns like Clifton, Wayne, Paterson, West Milford, Little Falls, Woodland Park and the greater Passaic County area.
+At The Montanari Law Group, our criminal defense attorneys take pride in protecting the legal rights of our clients across New Jersey, including towns like Clifton, Wayne, Paterson, West Milford, Little Falls, Woodland Park, and the greater Passaic County area.
 We have extensive experience and intimate knowledge of the New Jersey Criminal Court system.
 We believe in working with clients to understand the exact nature of their case and how we can best seek to reduce and even dismiss charges when possible.

-Call our office today to speak with a aggravated assault defense representative in a free and confidential consultation regarding your aggravated or simple assault charges and how we can best serve your needs.
+Call our office today to speak with an aggravated assault defense representative in a free and confidential consultation regarding your aggravated or simple assault charges and how we can best serve your needs.

 Aggravated Assault vs. Simple Assault N.J.S.A.
 2C12-1 Wayne, NJ Assault Defense Lawyers

 Pursuant to New Jersey Revised Statutes Section 2C:12-1: